AlexNisulescu/WebInterface-for-s3/README.md

 ## Prerequisites
     In order to make this work, you need an S3 gateway object storage server running to connect to.
     I have tested it with MinIO, OpenIO and Ceph and it works just fine with all of them.
-    You will alsi need to have Python3 installed (I have used 3.7.9) and both Flask and Boto3 installed (with pip).
+    You will also need to have Python3 installed (I have used 3.7.9) and both Flask and Boto3 installed (with pip).

  ## Application usage